TaskletWMS/Customization/Samples/ISV Shipping Solution/Readme.md

 ## Support
-•   Go to [Tasklet Docs](https://docs.taskletfactory.com/display/TFSK/Customization) as the main documentation and code sample resource for extending Mobile WMS.
+•   Go to [Tasklet Docs](https://docs.taskletfactory.com/display/TFSK/Customization) for more documentation and code samples for extending Mobile WMS.

-•   Go to [Tasklet University](https://university.taskletfactory.com/) as the main learning resource for working with Mobile WMS.
+•   Go to [Tasklet University](https://university.taskletfactory.com/) for training, videos, and more resources for working with Mobile WMS.